NickStafford2/AIAlgorithms/hw1.md

 # 2. Write a memory bound A* algorithm that retains at most M% of the total fringe at any time where M is a parameter using universal and existential quantifiers and set-based abstractions.
 Discard the p% worst cost fringe candidates after every move.
 The value of p improves linearly as the search progresses at the rate of r%.
 There will be no credit for writing natural language explanations or writing a program.
 10 points

+Local Search: An ant is searching for food.
+The intensity of the nectar’s scent is given in the matrix cells.
+Ant is at location (1, 1) and the nectar is at location (4, 3), where 4 is the row index and 3 is the column index as shown in the figure.
+The ant can move horizontally, vertically and diagonally.
+There are obstructions in three cells where ant cannot go.
+The cells are (2, 1), (3, 3) and (4, 1).
+Draw the tree for possible movements, and the best path taken by ant assuming that ant can sense the smell up to only two cells beyond horizontally and vertically and one cell diagonally.
+For example, at (1, 1), she can sense the smell in (1, 2), (2, 1), (1, 3), (3, 1) and (2, 2).

+figure 1

+4. Given a population of 4 initial positions in a 4 X 4 board of N-queens given as the column vector <1, 3, 2, 4>, < 1, 1, 1, 1>, <1, 2, 3, 4>, <1, 1, 2, 4>, Use local search and movement
+of one queen picked randomly to place the queen such that the number of attacking queen reduces for each of initial positions separately.
+Show at least four moves.
+Use random number generator from a computer to pick up the column number of the queen to be moved.
+Show the process and the table of random number generated.
+Do not use your brain power to generate random numbers.
+10 points
+5. For the example in the book (see Figure on the next page), work out if a person has to travel from Neamt to Craiova.
+Show the steps for greedy best first search and A* search.
+Measure the distance from Neamt using a ruler, and convert to mile knowing that one centimeter is approximately equivalent to 40 miles in the map for heuristic estimation.
+20 points
+6. Min-max tree: For the following Min-max tree identify the min-max value at each node, and using alpha-beta pruning identify which branches need not be explored.
+Explain clearly the rationale, specify the α- β condition which applies for each node not to be expanded.
+No credit for just specifying answers.

+Bonus Problem
+7. For a 6 X 6 board, design a good connect four evaluation-function for in-max trees assuming that a players (including computer) can see only upto two moves ahead and show the Min-Max tree for the next two moves by human and two moves by the computer for the following board position.
+Assume that red belongs to human; black belongs to computer.
+The next move is for the human.

+figure s below